John Friend (yogi): Exit from Anusara

 Friend announced in March 2012 that he would step down from the leadership, while retaining the sole ownership, of Anusara Yoga to take a short leave of absence to consider his next steps in the yoga community.

 Sridaiva and Bowspring

-In 2013, John Friend began working with Colorado-based yoga teaching sisters Desi and Micah Springer to help systematize a yoga methodology they had developed.
+In 2013, John Friend began working with Colorado-based yoga teaching sisters Desi and Micah Springer to help systematize a yoga method they had developed.
 Prior to this, Friend had been dating Desi Springer.
-Originally called "The Roots" practice, the yoga system was rebranded in 2013 as Sridaiva (श्रदेव, Sanskrit for "divine destiny") as coupled with an alignment methodology called Bowspring.
-Friend teaches the Bowspring method at Vital Yoga Studio as well as on international teaching tours with Springer.
+Originally called "The Roots" practice, the yoga system was rebranded in 2013 as Sridaiva (श्रीदैव, Sanskrit for "divine destiny"), coupled with an alignment method called Bowspring.
+They do not resemble Anusara or other brands of yoga; in particular, they do not conform to Friend's own "Universal Principles of Alignment" on which Anusara was based.